United States District Court for the Central District of California

 The United States District Court for the Central District of California (in case citations, C.D.
 Cal.; commonly referred to as the CDCA or CACD) is a federal trial court that serves over 19 million people in Southern and Central California, making it the most populous federal judicial district.
 The district was created on September 18, 1966.
 Cases from the Central District are appealed to the United States Court of Appeals for the Ninth Circuit (except for patent claims and claims against the United States government under the Tucker Act, which are appealed to the Federal Circuit).
-Along with the Central District of Illinois, the court is the only district court referred to by the name "Central" – all other courts with similar geographical names instead use the term "Middle".

 History

 California was admitted to the union on September 9, 1850, and was divided into two federal trial court districts – Northern and Southern – by Act of Congress on September 28, 1850, 9 Stat.
 521. The boundary was at the 37th parallel.
 The two districts were merged as the United States District Court for the District of California on July 27, 1866, by 14 Stat.
 300. On August 5, 1886, Congress re-created the Southern District by 24 Stat.
 308, while the northern half was renamed Northern District.
-The Eastern and Central Districts of California were created on March 18, 1966 from portions of the Northern and Southern Districts by 80 Stat.
+The Eastern and Central Districts of California were created on March 18, 1966, from portions of the Northern and Southern Districts by 80 Stat.
 75.

+Along with the Central District of Illinois, this court is the only district court referred to by the name "Central" – all other courts with similar geographical names instead use the term "Middle".